I Wanna Dance with Somebody (Who Loves Me): Live performances

 "I Wanna Dance with Somebody (Who Loves Me)" was included in the set-list on two regional tours, The Pacific Rim Tour (1997) and The European Tour (1998).
 During the My Love Is Your Love World Tour of 1999, the remix version of the song was performed as a part of '1980s Dance Medley' along with "How Will I Know".
 One performance of the song on the tour was recorded in Sopot, Poland and broadcast live on Polish channel TVP1 on August 22, 1999.
 In 2000, Houston performed the song as a similar version to that of her '99 tour at Arista Records 25th Anniversary Celebration, recorded at Shrine Auditorium in Los Angeles on April 10, and broadcast on May 15 on NBC.
 In November 2009, during promotion of her comeback album, I Look to You, Houston performed the song along with "Million Dollar Bill" on the season finale of Dancing With the Stars.
 Houston also performed the song throughout her final world tour, the Nothing but Love World Tour (2009-2010).

-Legacy and impact
+Legacy and cultural impact

+Impact and influence

+Musicians Rick Astley (left) and Lady Gaga (right) based their respective songs "She Wants to Dance with Me" and "Fashion of His Love" after "I Wanna Dance with Somebody (Who Loves Me)".

+According to Billboard, "I Wanna Dance with Somebody (Who Loves Me)" remains "one of the most seminal pop songs in history, catapult[ing] Houston to an even higher level of pop stardom."
+Said Rickey Minor, "It just opened up a whole new era of music."

+The songwriters Merrill and Rubicam claimed the song's impact was due to its emotional need for love, opining "everybody wants that feeling of connection", citing events as disparate as New York City Pride parades and mid-lockdown Italian nights amid the peak of the COVID-19 pandemic as "moments where they’ve seen the song give people the solace they’re searching for."

+In 2012, singer Christina Aguilera recalled first seeing Houston in the music video to the song stating, "I was instantly drawn.
+She represented a female who was strong and had a strong voice, and that appealed to me as a young girl."

+In their list of what they considered the seven best modulations in pop music history in September 2016, Billboard included "I Wanna Dance with Somebody (Who Loves Me)", writing "Consider the key change Whitney’s way of giving listeners permission to turn the moves up a notch after giving them a nice little warm-up to coax them out of their shells."

+In 2026, Jack Walters of Men's Journal opined that the song was "ahead of its time with its disco/R&B influences and poppy, energetic production" and that with the song's success, Houston proved that "artists can be both commercially viable and creatively impressive without sacrificing one for the other—a trait that contemporary critics struggled to appreciate."